harshp30/NumGuesser/README.md

 April 2020 (Computer Science 10)

 Instructions on the output screen.
-Basically the user is trying to guess a number between 1 and 9 and the ocmputer tells the user whether to guess higher, lower, or if they are corrcet.
-At the end the user will be prompted how many tries it took them to guess th rirght number and to play again press "ENTER".
+Basically the user is trying to guess a radomly generated number between 1 and 9 and the computer tells the user whether to guess higher, lower, or if they are corrcet.
+At the end the user will be prompted how many tries it took them to guess the right number and to play again press "ENTER".